 It’s important to remember that spring pasture is by no means a ‘balanced feed’.
 It has very low Dry Matter (DM), massively high protein, which is not compensated by the carbohydrate (sugar) levels, and it’s extremely low in fibre which is important for good rumen digestion.
 So much of what goes into the front end of a ruminant in spring comes out the other end and is wasted, especially protein as urea which is the big nasty of environmental degradation.

-This season’s lambs will be growing fast and hence eating large amounts of pasture in competition with their mothers, whose milk supply will be falling off rapidly.
-People forget that ewes reach peak milk lactation as soon as week 4 after lambing.
-Notice this by the way ewes don’t stand for long any more to let lambs suckle, and move away quickly after their lambs arrive to bunt them up off the ground!
+This season’s lambs will be growing fast and hence eating large amounts of pasture in competition with their mothers, whose milk supply will be declining.
+People forget that ewes reach peak lactation as soon as week 4 after lambing.
+Notice this by the way ewes don’t stand for long any more to let lambs suckle, and move away quickly after their lambs arrive to bunt them up off the ground as they grow!

 Docking should be over and there is still a welfare problem of lambs having their tails docked too short.
 Stud breeders are some of the worst offenders when you see their rams at sales – they have no tail dock at all to highlight their rear ends!

-See the Sheep Code of Welfare available on the MPI website which says that the tail dock should cover the vulva of a ewe lamb, and the equivalent in the male.
+See the Code of Welfare available on the MPI website which says that the tail docking should be limited to the last 2-3 vertebrae (should cover the vulva of a ewe lamb, and the equivalent in the male).
 This allows lambs to ‘wag’ their docks and helps when passing faeces and keeps them cleaner, as close docking damages the peritoneum-anal sphincter muscles.